ekozyreff/ekozyreff.github.io/index.md

 - **Mixed Integer Programming:** Specialized in formulating and solving optimization problems with a focus on mixed integer programming.
 - **Excel and VBA:** Adept at harnessing the power of Excel and VBA to streamline processes and enhance decision-making.

-Feel free to explore my portfolio to discover more about the projects I've undertaken and the impact they've had.
+Feel free to explore my [portfolio](/projects.html) to discover more about the projects I've undertaken and the impact they've had.
+Also, check out my [curriculum vitae](/vita.md).
 If you have any questions or would like to connect, don't hesitate to reach out via [LinkedIn](https://www.linkedin.com/in/ekozyreff/).

 Thank you for visiting! ✨

 Best regards,
 Ernée